-Assistant Coach Lucas Lueders
+Co-Offensive Coordinator Lucas Lueders

 Lueders came to Morningside from St. Ambrose University, where he was a graduate assistant coach for two years.
 He worked with the team’s wide receivers, tight ends, and defensive linemen and served as a strength and conditioning coach.
 He was previously the outside linebackers coach at Sterling College during the 2008 season.